daominah/backup_windows_public/README.md

-# Set up a Windows 10 computer
+# Set up a Windows 10 computer (this repo is PUBLIC)

 This GitHub repository is a clone of [GoogleDrive\usual_app_Windows](https://drive.google.com/drive/folders/1ArpNEL_9r1cseumE0etTTNJBLCixth8i?usp=sharing),